Ontario government to make it cheaper to build secondary suites, rental housing | Globalnews.ca

-TORONTO – Ontario is planning to make it cheaper to build secondary suites and rental housing as part of the government’s plan to increase housing supply.
+TORONTO – Ontario is planning to make it easier to build secondary suites and rental housing as part of efforts to increase supply, which the government hopes will make homes more affordable.

 The government is proposing to eliminate a charge for creating a second suite in new homes and allow homeowners to create units above garages or in laneways.

-As well, the government says it will remove the requirement for certain new homes to include electric vehicle charging stations in order to reduce costs.
+As well, the government said it will remove the requirement for certain new homes to include electric vehicle charging stations, in order to reduce costs.

 The Local Planning and Appeal Tribunal, which replaced the Ontario Municipal Board, would also be given more powers to manage and decide cases in order to reduce delays.